So, you want to start a children's choir. Awesome!

 Wondering where to start and what to do first?

-Here are a few ideas and suggestions, based on my experience starting and building a children's choir program at a small church in Massachusetts.
+Here are a few ideas and suggestions for getting started and building a new choir program, based on my experience starting and directing a children's choir program at a small church in rural Massachusetts.

 Choosing a Theme